 In 2009, an agreement was made to charge the Parish Council £150 for its hire covering 12 months (they had previously requested a waived/reduced fee, which was declined, on the basis they already paid a low rate).
 In 2010, a lower figure of £120 was agreed, for 8 meetings.
-In 2020, the PC were informed of our new standard rates, and have not raised an issue.
+In 2020, the PC were informed of our new standard rates, which was accepted.